thinktecture-labs/smart-form-filler/README.md

 ## Run this project

-The demo project is configured to use Groq by default.
+The demo project is configured to use OpenAI by default.
-This platform currently offers the fastest model inference.
-But you can also use OpenAI or another provider.
+You can also use another OpenAI-compatible provider.

 Before running the demo, you will need to set your OpenAI key by using the environment variable `OPENAI_API_KEY`.
-Use the same variable to set your API key for Groq or any other OpenAI-compatible provider.
+Use the same variable to set your API key for any other OpenAI-compatible provider.

 Run `npm start`.